l0calh05t/advent-of-code-2022/README.md

 ## Day 4

 Yet another easy one, so I refactored my iterative line-by-line processing (everyone else seems to do iterators-only this year and I already did that last year for a majority of tasks) into a common `try_for_each_line_in_file`-function.

+## Day 5

+Text formats should be illegal (especially fixed-width formats).

+That said most of the effort in this task went into the parsing.
+The rest is pretty much busywork.
+In the second part, you are likely to run into a spot where Rust’s borrow checker may seem to get in the way if you try to mutably access two indices of a `Vec` at the same time (“seem” because it’s doing its job as intended—see below).
+You can avoid this either by using a temporary (the result of `split_off` or a reused `mut Vec`) or by applying some `split_at_mut` trickery, which is what I did.

+Yes, of course you could also use `unsafe` 😉, but in that case you might accidentally miss the potential `from == to` case and summon [nasal demons 👃🏻👿](http://catb.org/jargon/html/N/nasal-demons.html).